DevkarthikSuresh/Bitwise/README.md

 Example:
 5 >> 1 (binary: 0101 >> 1) results in 2 (binary: 0010).

+### Expriment 4(b)
+#### Binary Setting-

+Setting a bit means altering the bit at a specific position to 1 while keeping other bits unchanged.
+This operation is useful in scenarios where specific flags or bits need to be activated.

+#### Binary Setting-

+Resetting a bit involves changing the bit at a specific position to 0 while keeping other bits unchanged.
+This operation is commonly used to deactivate specific flags or bits.

 ## Algorithm
+### Algorithm for Expriment 4(a)
 * Start
 * Declare two integer variables: `a` and `b`.